collorg/halfORM/README.md

-# A simple PostgreSQL-Python relation-object mapper.
+# A simple PostgreSQL to Python mapper.

-You have a PostgreSQL database ready at hand, `half_orm` maps your tables and views to Python classes that you can easily use to manipulate your data.
+You have a PostgreSQL database at hand and you want to interact with it in Python; `half_orm` maps your tables and views to Python classes that you can easily use to manipulate your data.

 The 'half' part of `half_orm` name indicates that it only deals with the data manipulation language ([DML](https://www.postgresql.org/docs/current/dml.html)) part of SQL.
 Basically the [`INSERT`](https://www.postgresql.org/docs/current/sql-insert.html), [`SELECT`](https://www.postgresql.org/docs/current/sql-select.html), [`UPDATE`](https://www.postgresql.org/docs/current/sql-update.html) and [`DELETE`](https://www.postgresql.org/docs/current/sql-delete.html) commands.
 This is what makes `half_orm` so easy to learn an use.

-Here is what coding with halfORM looks like :
+Here is what coding with `half_orm` looks like :

 ```python
 from half_orm.model import Model